AsheryMbilinyi/Malaria-Risk-Analysis/README.md

 ## Results

 Despite the assumptions made , interesting results emerged especially in which are housing importance features that contributed in determining malaria vulnerability.
-The accuracy of classifiers was not high, 64 % achieved by XGBoost was the highest.
+The classifier's accuracies were not high, 64 % XGBoost was the highest.
-3 most important features were :
+The three most important features were as follows :

 - Number of rooms for sleeping
 - The presence of eaves in the house